Lessons from Turnaround Schools: 2011-2012

 The BTU’s plan included the following proposals:

-- creating a team of people to work on developing social/emotional/academic support for children at each Turnaround School.
+- Creating a team of people to work on developing social/emotional/academic support for children at each Turnaround School.
 The team would be comprised of a social worker, an academic coach chosen by staff, a CFC parent liaison to do outreach, a part-time school attendance officer, and a part-time behavioral specialist.
 The team would provide needed (and often missing) services to our schools.

-- development of a reading intervention program
+- Development of a reading intervention program

-- provision of either physical education or a movement class to all children three times per week.
+- Provision of either physical education or a movement class to all children three times per week

-Because the BPS and BTU could not come to an agreement, under the process mandated by the state the issues went to a 3 person or joint resolution committee.
+Because the BPS and BTU could not come to an agreement, under the process mandated by the state the issues went to a three-person or joint resolution committee.
 All items would be voted up or down by a majority vote.
 The panel was made up of BTU Vice-Presdient Patrick Connolly, School Departmnent appointee and Asst.
 Superintendent Joseph Shea, and arbitraror Mary Ellen Shea.